Go directly to content Go directly to menu Go directly to menu

 Göta Canal’s biggest attraction is Berg’s locks.
 During the summer, thousands of boats pass on Göta Canal and it is truly a spectacle to see how the masses of water flow in the locks.
 Photo: Sophia Bergholm

-A boat at Bergs locks, Göta Canal
+A boat at Berg's locks, Göta canal

-With your own boat on Göta Canal 2025
+With your own boat on Göta Canal 2026

 Cruise ship on Göta Canal